 Altered Book Pages ~ A Cup of SkyThe nature poems in these altered book pages are based on the essays of Donald Culross Peattie and Noel Peattie.
 Each found poem was taken from a different chapter in the Peatties’ book.
 Every chapter explores the essence of the natural world, providing the perfect opportunity to create a nature poem and art for each essay.

 I found this small blue book at one of my library’s book sales and started working on it in January 2003.
 I had been doing a lot of work in As the Earth Turns and had also completed The Astronomer’s Apothecary , both of which had lots of collage work and embellishing.
-I needed a change, a new challenge, and so I decided to do some altered book pages totally devoid of layers.
+Needed a change and a new challenge, I decided to do some altered book pages totally devoid of layers.
 I didn’t want to rely on anyone else’s images but my own, and I wanted the book to be similar in concept to Tom Phillip’s A Humument.

 So I studied Phillip’s work as displayed on the Internet, trying to get a feel for how he used pen and ink to obscure text.
 I tried to learn about his techniques, but I couldn’t find much information, so I had to figure things out on my own as I went along.